InnovateForVegas/doc-org-howtos/doc/en/naming.md

 ### Repository Topic Tags

 GitHub enables use of repository tags to help locate repositories.
-These are global to the GitHub platform and will reveal all public repositories to all seeking a matching tag, which can be useful in some case but less than useful in others.
+These are global to the GitHub platform and will reveal all public repositories to all seeking a matching tag, which can be useful in some cases for broad discovery but less than useful in others such as grouping our organization repositories in useful ways.
 They are visible in a Topic search on GitHub.

-The smallest useful unit of work for our purposes within git and GitHub (and GitLab and others) is the project repository, and in an organization with many contributors the number of individual repositories associated with one or more projects can grow quickly.
+The smallest useful administrative unit of for our purposes within git and GitHub (and GitLab and others) is the project repository, and in an organization with many contributors the number of individual repositories associated with one or more projects can grow quickly.
 The ability to sort and group and search and list repositories can become a bit of a challenge.
 The tagging scheme can be useful, even with the caveat that tags on public repositories are visible globally.
 We can make an effort to isolate our own tags for our own sorting needs withing our organization.

 We can accomplish some isolation by prefixing our repository tags with a known and uncommon prefix and hyphen, not unlike the repository naming scheme described above.
 Thus